hwya0327/nmmcc/README.md

 # NMMCC

-The author's implementation of Safety-aware explainable deep reinforcement learning for nephrotoxic medication management in critical care
+The author's implementation of 'Safety-aware explainable deep reinforcement learning for nephrotoxic medication management in critical care'

 ### BibTeX
 ```bibtex